-- EVERFI generates one or more SCORM dispatch packages personalized for your own organization.
+- EVERFI generates one or more SCORM dispatch packages personalized for your own organization and will send them to you.
 A separate package will be made for each distinct combination of:

 - Organization ID (ID of the org)

 - Content ID (ID of the course)

 - Package ID (ID of the package, used for mapping users to content.
 New packages must be created to redeploy the same course, location, and role)